 - Start looking and applying for internships at least early/midway through the semester before you plan to take ENG 452.

-- For fall semester 2017, you should be searching/applying by midway through spring semester 2017.
-For a spring 2018 internship, begin searching/applying midway through fall 2017.
+- For spring semester 2018, you should be searching/applying by midway through fall semester 2017.
+For a fall 2018 internship, begin searching/applying midway through spring 2018.
 Some opportunities are posted earlier, some later.

-- Start with Eagle Opportunities, Intern Match, Indeed.com, and Idealist.org.
+- Start with Handshake, Intern Match, Indeed.com, and Idealist.org.
 You might also find opportunities by talking with your Professional Writing advisor, professors, and students who have already completed an internship.
-The Professional Writing Facebook page also posts internship opportunities.
+The Professional & Technical Writing Facebook page also posts internship opportunities.

 - You should also schedule an appointment with a Career Advisor in Career Services to help with your search.

-- After you fill out the Career Services form, the professor teaching ENG 452 will receive an email notification.
+- After you submit the Handshake experience request, the professor teaching ENG 452 will receive an email notification.
 You will then be given permission in WINGS to enroll in ENG 452.
 The course will automatically be listed as closed, as permissions are required for enrollment.
 Unless otherwise noted, ENG 452 will occur online in D2L.

-Each semester, professional writers with different backgrounds and experiences are invited to campus to speak with our students about their work.
-Students are encouraged to attend these events to learn more about the field of professional writing and to network with professionals.
+Each semester, professional and technical writers with different backgrounds and experiences are invited to campus to speak with our students about their work.
+Students are encouraged to attend these events to learn more about the field of professional and technical writing and to network with professionals.